Larisa (Troad): Classical Age

-Hellenistic and Roman

 The history of Larisa in the Hellenistic period is extremely obscure.
 It has generally been thought that Larisa lost its political independence in a synoecism with Antigoneia Troas c.
 310 BC.
 However, the eminent French epigrapher Louis Robert consistently challenged this view, arguing that Larisa and Hamaxitus remained independent until after the Treaty of Apamea.
 Moreover, he proposed on the basis of a legend on a coin found at Limantepe (the site of Larisa) that for a period in the 3rd century BC Larisa was refounded by the Ptolemaic dynasty as Ptolemais.
 This theory has by no means won universal favour, and at present there is too little archaeological or numismatic evidence to decide the matter.
 Whether or not Larisa was still a polis at the time, the Delphic thearodokoi stopped off there c.
 230 - 220 BC, indicating that there was still a settlement of some description on the site at this point.
 However, by the beginning of the Roman period Larisa appears to have been abandoned altogether.